streamlit/streamlit/docs/streamlit_configuration.md

 # Default: false
 disableWatchdogWarning = false

-# Configure the ability to share apps to the cloud.
-# Should be set to one of these values: - "off" : turn off sharing. - "s3" : share to S3, based on the settings under the [s3] section of this config file. - "file" : share to a directory on the local machine.
-This is meaningful only for debugging Streamlit itself, and shouldn't be used for production.
-# Default: "off"
-sharingMode = "off"

 # If True, will show a warning when you run a Streamlit-enabled script via "python my_script.py".
 # Default: true
 showWarningOnDirectExecution = true